okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/go/integrationsteps.md

 ### 1: The user clicks the sign-in page link

 The first step occurs when the user clicks the sign-in link.
-This link directs the user to the sign-in page where the widget is embedded.
+This link directs the user to the sign-in page where the Widget is embedded.
 On the sample application's landing page, this link is labelled **Login** and located in the upper-right corner of the page.

-### 2: Get the data to initialize the widget
+### 2: Get the data to initialize the Widget

-Obtain the parameters required to display the widget when the sign-in page loads.
+Obtain the parameters required to display the Widget when the sign-in page loads.
 Source these parameters using different methods.
 The main parameters include:

 * Client ID, issuer, scopes &mdash; sourced from the [configuration settings](/docs/guides/oie-embedded-common-download-setup-app/go/main/#configuration-settings)